finite-galaxy/finite-galaxy/readme.md

 * Display flagship speed by default and display target's speed with tactical scanner
 * De-hardcode jump radius
 * Increase jump radius if you have multiple jump drives installed, perhaps 100*(jump drive)^0.5
-* Introduce damage randomness: effective weapon damage is a random number between Damage and Damage+RandomDamage
 * Limit the commodities for sale on specific planets
 * Make ship explosion ‘weapon’ proportional to mass (base, empty, or total mass)
 * Separate fleet overview column in outfitter and shipyard from ship info display